CamLib/AltmetricClient/README.md

     APIRequestedItemIdType = doi
     APIKey = <<PUT YOUR ALTMETRIC KEY HERE>>

+You need the http:// in the URL, but you don't need to put any forward slashes in the other values - the URLBuilder class does that for you.

 (All fields correct at time of going to press...
-See [https://api.altmetric.com/](https://api.altmetric.com/) for further details.
+See [https://api.altmetric.com/](https://api.altmetric.com/) for further details).

 ## Branches